Azure-Samples/azure-sdk-for-python-keyvault-secrets-get-set-managedid/README.md

 ## Deploying on Azure Web App

-1. Set the `KEY_VAULT_URL` environment variable using the "Application Settings" of your WebApp.
+1. Set the `KEY_VAULT_URL` environment variable using the "Application Settings" of your Web App.

 1. Connect to the [Kudu console](https://github.com/projectkudu/kudu/wiki/Kudu-console) and install the dependencies.
 If you installed the Python 3.6.2x86 extension, the command line will be: